KalanaMW/Year-1-Hardware-project/Readme.txt

-Got it!
-Here’s a more concise version of your README file:

 Informative Posture Corrector
 This project aims to develop a device that helps users maintain proper posture by providing real-time feedback.